Understanding the Mechanisms of Epilepsy in mTORopathies (FCDII and TSC)

 Do these genetic epilepsies respond well to vagal nerve stimulation or resective surgeries?

 Dr. Bordey: Yes, resective surgeries.
 Yes.
 They respond well.
 I think they’re… I don’t know all the numbers on top of my head, but maybe 20 or 25% of the patients will go through surgeries, I may be wrong with the number, but roughly.
 Not everybody can go through surgeries, depending on the location and if they have too many of these malformations.
 Patients can have 1 to 50, which makes things complicated.
 And I think at least 50% of the patients will be seizure-free, I think.
 I think it depends on the clinical center, maybe 50 to 70, but very often seizures come back.
 So that’s a problem with the surgeries.
 The vagal nerve stimulation, I know it is used, and I do not remember the numbers, the test statistics in terms of efficacy.
 So I don’t know that.

 Do you know the upstream genetic drivers of increased HCN4?

-Dr. Bordey: So like I said, we know it’s rapamycin sensitive, we saw it.
+Dr. Bordey: We know it’s rapamycin sensitive, we saw it.
 So we use the plasmid Rheb, and Rheb is right upstream mTOR, and this is sufficient to increase HCN4.
-We have, I don’t think we published it, but we had a check in TSC one flocks mice, so mute knockout mice.
+We have, I don’t think we published it, but we had a [inaudible 00:31:57] in TSC one [flocks 00:31:59] mice, so mute knockout mice.
 In TSC one, HCN4 four was increased as well.
 And since it’s increased in the patient, presumably it includes other genes since TSC one and Rheb, and then upstream, you have AKT and PI3K.
 But we have not looked at PI3K, we have not looked at P10 [inaudible 00:32:23] five, for example, to get to one complex, which I think is really important to do.